-Water Quality: In order to ensure that your water is clean and safe, we test for contaminants all year long.
+Water Quality: To ensure that your water is clean and safe, we test for contaminants all year long.
 The Department of Health and EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
 The Food and Drug Administration (FDA) and the Washington Department of Agriculture regulations establish limits for contaminants in bottled water.
 We are proud to report that your water meets or exceeds all state and federal regulations.
 While some contaminants were found in the water, the Environmental Protection Agency has determined that your water is safe at these levels for you and your family.
 Keep in mind that the presence of contaminants doesn't mean the water is unsafe.
 MCLs are set at very stringent levels.
 A person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a million chance of having the described health effect.
 Health related standards are set by the Washington State Department of Health.
+See table on page 3 for your most recent water sampling results.